 Jennifer’s accomplishments include:

-- Computer Assisted Coding (CAC) for accuracy and appropriate parameter set-up to ensure coding was captured appropriately based on applicable guidelines.
+- Assessment of computer-assisted coding (CAC) output to ensure coding was captured appropriately based on clinical documentation.

-- Assessment of policies and procedures for validity, accuracy, efficiency, and compliance with any applicable rules and/or regulations.
+- Review of policies and procedures for validity, accuracy, efficiency, and compliance with any applicable rules and/or regulations.

-In addition, Jennifer has worked with a variety of EMR systems, including EPIC, CPSI, and Meditech.
+In addition, Jennifer has worked with a variety of electronic medical record systems, including Epic, Cerner, eClinicalWorks, Allscripts, and MEDITECH.

 Tammy currently serves as a Reimbursement Analyst on our Provider Reimbursement and Analytics team, working with hospitals of various designations to assist them in optimizing their reimbursement and payment opportunities.
 Her focus includes work with contractual reviews, Blue Cross Blue Shield Revenue Strategies, and Governmental and third-party appeals and reopens.